Neck guard: History

+On January 28, 2024, USA Hockey, the governing body for ice hockey in the United States placed a mandate that began on August 1, 2024 in which all players and on-ice officials under the age of 18 are required to wear neck laceration protection that is "that is commercially designed and manufactured for that purpose."
+Despite an adult exemption, USA Hockey still strongly recommends adult players use neck guards.

-Goaltender injuries
+Notable injuries

 Buffalo Sabres goalie Clint Malarchuk suffered a severe injury during a game against the St. Louis Blues on March 22, 1989, when Steve Tuttle collided in front of Malarchuk's goal and his skates got caught on the front of Malarchuk's neck, slicing open his internal jugular vein.
 Malarchuk made a full recovery, but would have almost certainly died if medical assistance was not provided.
 Ever since then, many National Hockey League (NHL) goaltenders have worn neck guards, such as Henrik Lundqvist, Marc-André Fleury, and Semyon Varlamov.
 However, it isn't required for NHL goaltenders to wear them.

 On February 10, 2008, Florida Panthers forward Richard Zedník was behind the play and skating into the right corner of the Buffalo Sabres' zone, when teammate Olli Jokinen lost his balance after being checked by Clarke MacArthur.
 Jokinen fell head-first to the ice, his right leg flew up and struck Zedník directly on the side of the neck, hitting Zedník's external carotid artery.
 Clutching his neck, Zedník raced to the Florida bench, leaving a long trail of blood along the way, and nearly falling into the arms of a team trainer.
 He fully recovered from the injury.
 Neck guards have been mandatory for all players in Sweden following the 1996 death of Bengt Åkerblom in a similar accident.

+On October 28, 2023, Nottingham Panthers forward Adam Johnson was fatally injured in a game against the Sheffield Steelers when his neck was cut by the skate of Steelers player Matt Petgrave.
+After Johnson's death, the English Ice Hockey Association, which governs the sport in England and Wales at all levels under the EIHL, introduced a neck guard mandate, effective beginning January 1, 2024.